dotnet/csharplang/proposals/const-parameters.md

 ## Summary
 [summary]: #summary

-Const Parameters proposal aims to provide missing in C# language synatx (and other .NET languages too) allowing to enforce passing of compile time constant values as method (delegates, constructors) parameters.
+Const Parameters proposal aims to provide missing in C# language synatx (and other .NET languages too) allowing to enforce passing of compile time constant values as a method, delegate, constructor, lambda expression, anonymous and local method parameters.
 It translates into formal proposal Issue #744 [Expand const keyword usage to enable compile time enforcement of const semantics](https://github.com/dotnet/csharplang/issues/744).

 ## Motivation
 [motivation]: #motivation

 An inability to implement several SIMD intrinsics functions which require compile time constant values passed as arguments due to processor instruction implementation with language syntax enforcing this invocation pattern was main motivation behind the proposal.
-In particular some of the x86 SIMD instructions require immediate parameters which are encoded as part of instruction and do not have variants accepting register or memory parameters i.e. pshufd, vpshufd, pshufhw, vpshufhw, pshuflw, vpshuflw.
+In particular some of the x86 SIMD instructions require immediate parameters which are encoded as part of instruction and do not have variants accepting register or memory parameters i.e. `pshufd, vpshufd, pshufhw, vpshufhw, pshuflw, vpshuflw`.

-Encoding of `pshufd xmm1, xmm2/m128, imm8` where `imm8` is an immediate 8-bit wide integral parameter requires passing compile time constants to every invocation of runtime intrinsic function which is later translated to this instruction by Jit compiler.
-Corresponding intrinsics function is as follows:
+Encoding of `vpshufd ymm1, ymm2/m256, imm8` where `imm8` is an immediate 8-bit wide integral parameter requires passing compile time constants to every invocation of intrinsic function which is later translated to required by processor `vpshufd` instruction encoding by Jit compiler.
+Corresponding intrinsics function signature is as follows:
 ```C#
 public static Vector256<float> Shuffle(Vector256<float> value, Vector256<float> right, const byte control);
 ```
-Obviously in world of .NET managed languages source code is compiled twice: (i) once by Roslyn language compiler which produces CIL assemblies (ii) which are later compiled during runtime by Jit compiler to native code.
-Therefore support of the Const Parameters feature requires support on both levels, however, this proposal is concerned only with support at C# and to some extent at CIL level and affects only Roslyn compiler and runtime interface to CIL.
-AOT scenarios supported by CoreRT are outside of the scope of this proposal as well.
+Obviously in world of .NET managed languages source code is compiled twice (except for AOT scenarios): (i) once by Roslyn language compiler which produces CIL assemblies (ii) which are later compiled during runtime by Jit compiler to native code.
+Therefore, support of the `const parameters` feature requires support on both levels, however, this proposal is concerned only with support for C# language and to some extent with support at CIL level and affects only Roslyn compiler and runtime interface to CIL.
+Runtime support for `const parameters` and AOT scenarios supported by CoreRT are outside of the scope of this proposal.

-Proposing Const Parameters feature due to direct need for compiler support of one of coding patterns for SIMD intrinsic implementation does not mean that developers will not find some other smart and creative uses for Const Parameters.
+Proposing `const parameters` feature due to direct need for compiler support of one of coding patterns needed for SIMD intrinsic implementation does not mean that developers will not find some other smart and creative uses for `const parameters`.

 More details regarding SIMD intrinsics cen be found under the following links: